 Do we land in far side of a specific region and work our way across?

 Sadly, none of these options apply in a clear black and white fashion.
 To our dismay, Europe isn’t laid out in a grid like plan.
 Even something as simple as exploring just Ireland, let alone the rest of Europe has led to a few controversial opinions between the two of us.
 One of us says this way, the other says that way, each believing we’re being more logical.

 Realistically, our route will be a matter of some logical semblance of most wise/logical travel patterns combined with opportunities that arise along the way.

-Time of year
+Taking into Account Time of year

 Just look up weather in Russia during the dead of winter and weather in India during the middle of summer.
 Need we say more?

-Check with the country yo're visiting as well as your embassy to see what the regulations and requirements are.
+Check with the country you're visiting as well as your embassy to see what the regulations and requirements are.
 For US citizens, the State Department’s Website is a great planning resource.
 Some visas are relatively simple and cheap to obtain, while others are expensive, time consuming and complicated to acquire.

 Choosing Dublin, Ireland

 Drum roll please!
-After much contention and serious deliberation, the winner is…Dublin Ireland!
+After much contention and serious deliberation, the winner is…Dublin, Ireland!